Mohammad8921/ToxicCommentDetection-FineTuningBert/README.md

    - BERT+CNN-1D
    - BERT+2CNN-1D

-The best model is BERT+2CNN-1D with the accuaracy 0.94 and f1-score 0.93.
+The best model is BERT+2CNN-1D with an accuracy and f1-score of 0.94 and 0.93 respectively.
 All models will be explained further.

-## Related works
+## Related Work

 In the work of [1], CNN was used to detect toxic comments.
 Their word embedding was word2vec (skip-gram).
-Another model was proposed in the work of [2] which is based on LSTM and word represenation SpaCy.
-The accuracy of the model is 0.95, but they did not publish the dataset that they used for the task.
-Besides, we cannot be sure about the generalization of the model.
-Because they did not use transfer learning from pretrained models.
-In [3], LSTM and CNN was used to detect toxic phrases.
-Their word representation was the output of last hidden layer of BERT (without fine-tuning).
+Another model was proposed in the work of [2] which is based on LSTM and word representation SpaCy.
+The accuracy of the model is 0.95, but they did not publish the dataset they used.
+Besides, we cannot be sure about the generalization of the model, because the size of their dataset was not large and they did not use transfer learning from pre-trained models.
+In [3], LSTM and CNN were used to detect toxic phrases.
+Their word representation was the output of the last hidden layer of BERT (without fine-tuning).
 The accuracy of both models was around 0.91 and their dataset was collected from Twitter corpus.
-Another model was proposed in [4] which add a LSTM layer to BERT.
-They called it BERT+LSTM.
-In this paper, also a model was introduced using all layers of BERT and create a 3D tensor.
-After that, they perform a CNN on this.
-The name of this modelc is BERT+CNN.
-Performance of BERT+CNN was better that BERT+LSTM.
-However, It has high memory complexity.
+Another model was proposed in [4] which adds an LSTM layer to BERT called BERT+LSTM.
+Furthermore, in the aforementioned paper, a model called  BERT+CNN was introduced that uses all layers of BERT and creates a 3D tensor which is the input of a CNN.
+The performance of BERT+CNN was better than BERT+LSTM.
+However, it has high memory complexity.
 I propose two alternatives to BERT+LSTM and two alternatives to BERT+CNN to reduce memory complexity and keep its accuracy the same.
 BERT+LSTM | BERT+CNN
 :-------------------------:|:-------------------------:
 <img src="./Pictures/bert-lstm.png" width=350 height=400/> | <img src="./Pictures/bert-cnn.png" width=400 height=400/>